smlxl/evm.codes/README.md

     pnpm install

-Specify the environment variables if you want to run the contract viewer into `.env.local`
+Specify the environment variables if you want to run the contract viewer in `.env.local`

     APIKEY_ETHERSCAN=